Screen Actors Guild: Beyond the major studios

 SAG Principal members could not work on non-union productions.
 Union background actors were not fully covered nationwide and could work non-union outside the background zones.
 These background zones included the state of Hawaii, 4 zones in California, Las Vegas NV, and a 300-mile radius around New York City.
 Many film schools had SAG Student Film Agreements with the Guild to allow SAG actors to work in their projects.
 SAGIndie was formed in 1997 to promote using SAG actors; SAG also had Low Budget Contracts that were meant to encourage the use of SAG members on films produced outside of the major studios and to prevent film productions from leaving the country, known as "Runaway production".
 In the fight against "Runaway production", the SAG National Board voted unanimously to support the Film and Television Action Committee (FTAC) and its 301(a) Petition which asked the US Trade Representative to investigate Canadian film subsidies for their violation of trade agreements Canada signed with the United States.

 Financial core

-Financial core, or Fi-Core, was a payment to a union to allow someone to work in a union environment without being a member of the union.
+Financial core, or Fi-Core, was a payment to the union to allow someone to work in a union environment without being a member of the union.
 The concept was defined in 1963 by Supreme Court case Labor Board v.
 General Motors and clarified for the communications industry in 1988 via Communications Workers of America v.
 Beck.

-Approximately 96% of normal union dues must have been paid to be a Financial Core member of the SAG, and Financial Core members may not "represent themselves as Screen Actors Guild members."
+Approximately 96% of normal union dues were paid to make an actor a Financial Core member of the SAG, and Financial Core members were not permitted to "represent themselves as Screen Actors Guild members".
 Additionally, the Screen Actors Guild said "Fi-Core/FPNM are viewed as scabs ... by SAG members, directors, and writers—most of whom also belong to entertainment unions".
-This statement had been met with skepticism by some.
+This statement was met with skepticism by some.

 Former SAG President Charlton Heston was apparently a supporter of Fi-Core.